 Choose the social media platform that best suits your blog.
 You want to be where your audience hangs out.

-Conclusion, Best Practices For Blogging
+Conclusion, Best Practices For Blog Writing

 The way we interact with blogs continues to evolve with new technology.
 It’s a medium that barely existed 20 years ago.
-We read blogs on the phone, on the go and use voice search.
+We read blogs on the phone, on the go, and use voice search.

 Best practices for blogging continue to evolve with Google algorithm changes but the basics stay the same.
 Writing quality content your readers love.